-Although it’s a software feature rather than hardware, the ManO'War's 7.1 channel virtual surround sound does a fine job of ramping up immersion in-game.
+Although it’s a software feature rather than a hardware one, the ManO'War's 7.1 channel virtual surround sound does a fine job of ramping up immersion in-game.
 The ManO'War's range can reach up to 14 meters using the supplied USB extender, and its battery life is capable of stretching to just as many hours.

 If you don’t plan on moving that far from your computer, there’s a wired version too.
-Supplied with a USB digital-to-analog converter (CAV), the cable-attached Razer ManO’War 7.1 sounds every bit as sexy as it looks, even if RGB backlighting is nowhere to be seen.
+Supplied with a USB digital-to-analog converter (CAV), the cable-attached Razer ManO’War 7.1 sounds every bit as sexy as it looks.

 Read the full review: Razer ManO'War